born2snipe/gamepad4j/README.md

 You will have to adapt some environment variables in the corresponding build scripts, according to your environment, before you can compile the code.

-Once compiled, the native libraries have been copies into the resources folder.
+Once compiled, the native libraries have been copied into the resources folder.
 Just rebuild the Jar file, and bob's your uncle.